linaagh98/MSRNet/README.md

 > [!note]
 > These command-lines will not save the final predection images of the trained model, to save the predection sesults of your traind model add --save-results to your command-line.

+## Acknowledgments
+This project builds upon the work of [Lart Pang](https://github.com/lartpang), incorporating key modifications to the decoding strategy and input scales to enhance its ability to detect small and multiple camouflaged objects.